-Plug Lockout – Assists in locking out any electrical plug up to certain diameters
+Plug Lockouts – Helps lock out any electrical plug up to certain diameters

-Electrical/Pneumatic Plug – This multipurpose device can lock out electrical cords and male air hose connectors
+Electrical/Pneumatic Plugs – This multipurpose device can lock out electrical cords and male air hose connectors

-Wall Switch Lockout – Prevents workers from tampering with switches or accidental startup of equipment.
+Wall Switch Lockouts – Prevents workers from tampering with switches or accidental startup of equipment.
 Switch can be locked in the on or off position.

-Adjustable Cable Lockout – Comes with a cable that allows for locking out a wide variety of electrical or valve lockouts and accommodates multiple padlocks
+Adjustable Cable Lockouts – Comes with a cable that allows for locking out a wide variety of electrical or valve lockouts and accommodates multiple padlocks

 Tagout devices are prominent warning devices that an authorized employee fastens to energy-isolating devices to warn employees not to re-energize the machine while he or she services or maintains it.

 Tagout devices are easier to remove and, by themselves, provide employees with less protection than do lockout devices.

 Tags are attached with plastic ties and must be hard to remove.
 There are specific requirements for the use of tagout devices: